forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 Some sections of a site are not important for content editing purposes, so they shouldn't add clutter to your content manager!

 You can now decide which content types are visible by using our `hidden` tag.
-Also, all your content types will appear in the exact order you specify them under `sections`/`collections`.
+Also, your content sections will appear in the exact order you specify them under `sections`/`collections`.

 ![](/uploads/2018/07/remove-content-type.gif)